-Exclude the following for managed workstations.
+Exclude the following for managed workstations, in addition to any agent installers.

 Request Run As Administrator Registry Key

 Privilege Manager Application Control installs a context menu item that allows executables to be "Request Run as Administrator."

 This context menu is added under the following registry key which some antivirus programs incorrectly flag as malware: